60+ Traditional Greek Foods to Try (IMMEDIATELY)

 Vary glykos: An extra strong and sweet coffee.

-If you’re curious about what Greek cuisine typically consists of, then here’s a simple general guide.
+If you’re curious about what classic Greek cuisine typically consists of, then here’s a simple general guide.

 Typical Foods from Greece:

-• Cheeses such as teta, graviera, or mizithra.
+• Cheeses such as feta, graviera, or mizithra

 What are some traditional Greek foods?

-Some great traditional greek foods to try would be feta me mel, souvlaki, gyros, and dolmades.
+Some great traditional recipes to try would be feta me mel, souvlaki, gyros, and dolmades.
+All of these dishes look very simple and are probably very delicious.

 What is a common Greek dish?

 Dolmades would be a very good example of a common Greek dish.
 They’re grape leaves filled with spiced minced meat, and rice.
-And when visiting Greece, you can have them be a part of a meze platter.
+And when visiting Greece, you can have them be a part of a meze platter which is a great way to experience the local cuisine!

 What is the tastiest Greek dish?